 In my opinion (with all due respect), I don’t believe avoiding such ingredients will have as much impact as avoiding dairy, meat, eggs, and honey.

-Therefore, I don’t think to avoid them is an absolute necessity if you want to be a real vegan.
+Therefore, I don’t think avoiding them is an absolute necessity if you want to be a real vegan.

 What About The Other Gatorade Lines?